Charles Byron Wilson: Career

 Wilson joined the faculty of Louisiana State University Medical School, where he was assistant professor of neurosurgery from 1961 to 1963.

 Moving to Lexington, he founded the Division of Neurosurgery at the University of Kentucky.
 There he became interested in malignant gliomas and created specialized laboratory and research programs.

 He was named professor and chairman of the Division of Neurosurgery at the University of California, San Francisco in 1968.
 According to Dr. Susan Chang, director of UCSF's neuro-oncology division, “[Wilson] was a visionary in how he built a multidisciplinary approach to studying brain cancer, linking basic science and clinical research together.
 He was able to set up an infrastructure to test new therapies on tumors and spare patients the side effects of treatments.”

 In 1985 Wilson became Tong-Po Kan Professor of Neurosurgery.

 He was profiled by Malcolm Gladwell for The New Yorker in 1999, where Gladwell argued that Wilson was an example of “physical genius,” and compared him to such figures as Wayne Gretsky, Yo-Yo Ma and Tony Gwynn.

 Wilson performed over 2,000 transsphenoidal surgeries.

 After his death, a New York Times articled described him as “a pioneering and virtuosic San Francisco neurosurgeon who used operating rooms like stages, sometimes performing as many as eight surgeries a day, all while building a leading brain tumor research center.”

 Accomplishments and awards

 Wilson received the Outstanding Clinical Instructor and Outstanding Clinical Professor awards at Kentucky.

 He was the Wilder Penfield Lecturer, the Herbert Olivecrona Lecturer, and the R. Eustace Semmes Lecturer, among others.

-He published over 500 articles and book chapters and served on several editorial boards, including that of The Journal of Neurosurgery, which he chaired from 1981–1983.
+He published over 500 articles and book chapters and served on several editorial boards, including that of The Journal of Neurosurgery, which he chaired from 1981 to 1983.